 - Color Motif: Black, befitting one of the darkest and most enigmatic of all the factions in the game.

-- Evil Inc.: If anything, Orochi seems motivated by the desire for global domination rather than profit.
-And then there's their experiments with the Filth... of course, given the things suggested by the Lore entries, standard definitions of profit aren't all that interesting to the things that run the group.
+- Evil Inc.: If anything, Orochi seems motivated by the desire for global domination rather than commercial profit, especially in the case of their experiments with the Filth.
+Of course, given the things suggested by the Lore entries, standard definitions of profit aren't all that interesting to the things that run the group.

 - Incompetence, Inc.: In about 70% of your encounters with their operatives in the field, something has just blown up in their faces.
-Either they've gotten caught out of their protective boundaries and been massacred (something not even the Council agents suffer), one of their facilities has been ripped apart by its own experimental subjects, or they've accidentally unleashed the villain of the setting and/or set off some kind of regional disaster.
+Either they've been ambushed and massacred (something not even Council agents suffer), one of their secret bases has been ripped to pieces by its own experiments, or they've accidentally set off some kind of regional disaster that threatens to kill everyone in the surrounding area.
 And just occasionally, it'll be all three.
+This behaviour draws a great deal of mockery from the other secret societies, especially the Illuminati, who openly go out of their way to gleefully jeer at the group's many misfortunes at any given opportunity.
 Even the Mysterious Caller takes the time to lambast the Orochi Camp in the City of the Sun God for being dumb enough to steal the Song of the Sentinel, a theft that could have ended the world, and all evidence points to him being the company CEO.

 - Light Is Not Good: The Orochi Group and many of its charitable institutions, Samuel Chandra and Lily Engel being notable examples; both are attractive, well-regarded figures with a lot of white in their wardrobes - Chandra being depicted on magazine covers as having white hair, and Lily wearing white during her brief appearance at the end of the Transylvania arc and as the main villain of issue #7.